 What to Expect During a Hospital Stay with Type 1 Diabetes

-Editor’s Note: Kyla Schmieg (BSN, RN) is a practicing pediatric endocrinology nurse in Cincinnati, OH, USA, and Type 1 Diabetic, working on the same unit she was diagnosed at 26 years ago.
+Editor’s Note: Kyla Schmieg (BSN, RN) is a practicing pediatric endocrinology nurse in Cincinnati, OH, USA, and a person with type 1 diabetes, working on the same unit she was diagnosed at 26 years ago.

 Preparing for a hospital stay can be overwhelming for anyone.
 Preparing for a hospital stay and having type 1 brings up so many more questions such as blood sugar control and insulin levels.
 Knowing what to expect, what things to bring, can help you feel more prepared and more confident going into your visit.

 How to prepare for your stay

 1. Talk to your endocrinologist.
 They are the best resource when it comes to managing your diabetes while you are in the hospital.
 Let them know what you are going in for and what time the procedure.
 They will typically give you a plan to follow on the night before and day of your procedure to help adjust to the fasting that is required before surgery.